We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 The application process is quick and won’t require you to spend much time filling out multiple forms.

-- If refinancing, choose whether you want to lower your monthly payment, lower your rate or remove someone from the loan.
+If refinancing, choose if you want to lower your monthly payment, lower your rate or remove someone from the loan.

 What documents will I need?